Letter: Home Secretary Priti Patel's attitude towards refugees is nothing short of farcical

 Our journalists are highly trained and our content is independently regulated by IPSO to some of the most rigorous standards in the world.
 But being your eyes and ears comes at a price.
 So we need your support more than ever to buy our newspapers.

-With the coronavirus lockdowns having had a major impact on many of our local valued advertisers - and consequently on the amount of advertising that we receive - we are more reliant than ever on you helping us to provide you with news and information by buying a copy of our newspaper.
+With the coronavirus lockdowns having had a major impact on many of our local valued advertisers, we are more reliant than ever on you helping us to provide you with news and information by buying a copy of our newspaper.

 Thank you